marcin-gryszkalis/karoo-extensions-links/README.md

 ## Follow all updates on apps through Obtainium
-Sideload [Obtainium](https://github.com/ImranR98/Obtainium) and add each apps you want to follow all updates with one app
+Sideload [Obtainium](https://github.com/ImranR98/Obtainium) and add each apps you want to follow all updates with one app.